wuyichen24/system-design-knowledge/basics/Message_Queue.md

 ## Pros & Cons
 ### Pros
 - **Asynchronous**
-   - The producer doesn’t wait for the message to be delivered.
+   - A sender doesn’t wait for the message to be delivered.
 - **Loose coupling**
-   - Producers are completely unaware of consumers (Don't have to know the IPs and ports of consumers).
+   - Senders are completely unaware of receivers (Don't have to know the IPs and ports of receivers).
 - **Message buffering**
-   - It can act as a buffer if the consumer is unavailable or overloaded.
+   - It can act as a buffer if the receiver is unavailable or overloaded.

 ### Cons
 - **Single point of failure**